Free Shipping Statistics: Key Trends & Insights for 2025

 ClickPost enables you to streamline operational complexity and absorb shipping costs more strategically, allowing you to offer what your customers demand without compromising your margins.
 Book a free demo today to see how ClickPost transforms your shipping from a cost center into a growth engine.

-As ecommerce continues to evolve, retailers must treat free shipping not as a promotional gimmick but as a customer expectation that businesses must meet with a data-backed strategy.
+As ecommerce logistics continues to evolve, retailers must treat free shipping not as a promotional gimmick but as a customer expectation that businesses must meet with a data-backed strategy.
 From average shipping cost management to shipping carrier optimization, every detail counts.
 The companies that master this balancing act are improving the checkout experience and building long-term customer relationships.